(And Other Soft Market Tips)

 Some other thoughts about succeeding in a soft market:

 1. It’s the service, stupid!
 The three most important aspects of real estate will always be location, location, location – and the three most important reasons to renew are service, service, and service.
 Let’s focus on maintenance service for now: Are you A) Taking care of your Residents the way they want to be taken care of, or are you B) Twisting and squishing and otherwise reshaping their requests so that it fits your policies and procedures?
 If you chose “A”, you’re on the right track; if you chose “B”, read on . . .

 Do you have a Service Tech who works on Saturday?
 How about several evenings a week?
 Automobile dealers discovered this a long time ago.
 Some of the dealers near me have Service Departments that are open Saturday and Sunday, as well as being open until 9:00 PM or 10:00 PM each weekday evening.
 Why?
-Because that’s the only time many of their customers can come in to get their cars serviced!
+Because that’s the only time many of their customers can come in to get the best luxury SUV‘s serviced!
 “Oh, but Doug, the apartments are right here – the Resident doesn’t need to go anywhere, and nobody has to be home and we don’t do appointments and I can’t afford overtime and blah, blah, blah…”

 Call me wacky, but most Residents want to be around when someone is in their apartment, even if we think that’s silly or inconvenient.
 We may have the right to enter without their presence; but when our Residents aren’t happy, they have the right to move.
 Follow the Platinum Rule: do unto others as they want to be done unto.
 Schedule a Service Tech to work Tuesday through Saturday.
 Schedule a Service Tech to work from noon until 8:00 PM two or three days a week.
 Accommodate the wants and needs of your Residents and they will stay put!